kragorg/dng/chapters/2025-03-30 — Dungeons and Gardens.md

 Satisfied with the transaction, Elara turns to less mercantile matters.
 “What about Irven’s family, Elro?
 They’ve handled the powder.”

 Understanding the weight of her concern, Elro promises, “I’ll see to it that they’re looked after.”
-The sincerity in his eyes reflect his commitment to his people.
+The sincerity in his eyes reflects his commitment to his people.
 “But their best chance is for you to find the cure.
 Join the Remorhaz at the docks tomorrow morning, and godspeed in your search.”

 ## Novices become adepts